aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-fruit-trees/a-tree-comes-of-age-by-rabbi-dr-daniel-sperber.html.md

 <body>
 Title: ט״וּ בִּשְׁבָט | A Tree Comes of Age, an essay on the awakening of the trees during the month of Sh'vat by Rabbi Dr. Daniel Sperber<br />
 Primary contributor: hai.ben-sherira<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=12558">http://opensiddur.org/?p=12558</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12558">http://opensiddur.org/?p=12558</a>
 <p />
 <hr />